omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 file.

-However, some Java code is needed so that the wizard knows how to write template variables into your wigets and how to extract them after editing.
+However, some Java code is needed so that the wizard knows how to write template variables into your widgets and how to extract them after editing.
 This functionality can be added via the org.omnetpp.common.wizard.IWidgetAdapter interface.
 This interface must be implemented either by the widget class itself, or by a class named <widgetclass>Adapter in the same package.